-This mission’s experience can be a life-changing experience for both you and those who are introduced to Christ.
+This mission’s experience can be a life-changing experience for both you and those who you minister to.
 In each new opportunity, remember to draw close to, learn about, and trust God.
 He will direct you each step of the way.
 You’ll also draw close to other members of your team as you grow and minister together.

-Accept your team members and leadership as God’s sovereign plan for you.
+Accept your team and leaders as God’s sovereign plan for you.

 Have the attitude, “You can’t make it tough enough for me to complain.”

 Have a spirit of abiding prayer.

 It is by the power of the Holy Spirit in your life and in the lives of others that love and unity exist.
 If you stop walking in His power, it will be obvious to you and your teammates that there is not unity.
 Only God’s Spirit can build a unity on your team.
 It is important to walk in the Spirit moment by moment.

 Your leaders during this summer mission have not been appointed there lightly.
 Just like you’ve applied, raised support, and prepared to come, so have they.
 The Bible commands us to support, respect, and diligently follow our leaders.
 Choosing to trust and respect your leadership even when they make mistakes will have a huge affect on your Summer.

 Your leaders keep watch over you and give an account for you.
 They do not teak decisions lightly, but rather put a lot of though and intentionality into the way things are done.
 There’s usually a lot that has gone into a decision that doesn’t appear on the surface, but there is not usually time or reason for you to know all of that.
 Therefore, it needs to be a choice you make to listen, respond respectfully, and follow your leaders.
 If for some reason you have an issue that needs to be discussed, some to the leader afterward and respectfully present your opinions.